AlGoulas/puboracle/README.md

 ![puboracle](puboracle.png)

 # Description
-*puboracle* is a package that combines text mining, natural language processing, and geolocation to offer key information that pertain to the domain of scientific publications in the life sciences.
+*puboracle* is a package that combines text mining, natural language processing, and geocoding to extract key information that pertains to the domain of scientific publications in the life sciences.

-The package offers a collection of functions for mining, analyzing and visualizing textutal information and meta-data related to published scientific articles.
+The package offers a collection of functions for mining, analyzing and visualizing textual information and meta-data related to published scientific articles.

-The package facilitates obraining an overview of research activity (e.g., the location of resarch hubs across the globe) in relation to keywords of interest (e.g., stroke-related research) in a compact way.
+The package facilitates obtaining an overview of research activity (e.g., the location of resarch hubs across the globe) in relation to keywords of interest (e.g., stroke-related research) in a compact way.

 Key insights spanning several years of research output in the domain of life sciences can be obtained in few lines of code, offering a plethora of analysis by combining the functions offered from this package in different ways.